angelTCC/AgriTrackerApp/README.md

 ## ⚠️ Disclaimer
 This project is part of my learning journey with backend development, mobile app development, and agricultural technology.
 The app focuses on practical use-cases for farmers and aims to provide them with tools that can simplify their field data management and decision-making.

----

-Let me know if you need any further updates!